AdamWirehed/AdamWirehed/README.md

 Feel free to look around! 🔍

-- 🎓 M. Sc student i Engineering Mathematics and Computational Science at Chalmers University of Technology
+- 🎓 M. Sc student in Engineering Mathematics and Computational Science at Chalmers University of Technology
 - 💼 Work experience
   - Intern in Data Analytics at Ericsson
     - Integrating a continuous training pipeline into the team's systems